-The TransAdvocate recently featured a piece by Radical Women, an early radical feminism group.
+The TransAdvocate recently featured a piece by Radical Women.
 The group touched on many radical positions on gender and the transgender experience.

 In this piece, the TransAdvocate interviews Sharon Presley, Executive Director of the Association of Libertarian Feminists (ALF).
 ALF was formed in 1973 by Toni Nathan, the first woman to have received an electoral vote in a US Presidential election.